fortanix/rust-sgx/intel-sgx/ppid-retrieval-tool/Readme.md

 The compiled C code for this enclave is provided by Intel as a prebuilt `.so` file.
 To integrate this with our tool, we supply an enclave definition file (`.edl`) and generate a C wrapper using the **sgx_edger8r** tool.

 ### 3. Main Program (`main.c`)
-- The main program serves as the **entry point** of the tool, located at the root of the project.
+- The main program functions as the starting point of the tool, located at the root of the project.
+The term **starting point** is used here to avoid confusion with the term **entry point** in the context of SGX enclaves.
 - It connects the ID and PCE enclaves and prints the decrypted PPID to the console.

 ## How It Works

-The tool’s decryption process involves the following steps:
+The tool’s retrieval process involves the following steps:
 1. The PPID enclave generates an RSA key-pair based on controlled parameters.
 2. The tool retrieves the encrypted PPID from the PCE enclave.
 3. The PPID enclave then decrypts this PPID and outputs it in plaintext form.